zhenhua32/efficiency-nodes-comfyui/README.md

 ## Workflow Examples:

-Kindly load all PNG files in same name to comfyUI to get all this workflows.
-The PNG files have the json embededed into them and are easy to drag and drop !<br>
+Kindly load all PNG files in same name in the (workflow driectory) to comfyUI to get all this workflows.
+The PNG files have the json embedded into them and are easy to drag and drop !<br>

 1. HiRes-Fixing<br>
    [<img src="https://github.com/jags111/efficiency-nodes-comfyui/blob/main/workflows/HiResfix_workflow.png" width="800">](https://github.com/jags111/efficiency-nodes-comfyui/blob/main/workflows/HiResfix_workflow.png)<br>